-Join with other members of the AJBCC, the JABCC as well as both organisation’s Future Leaders Group (FLP) at the annual business conference which will be held in Tokyo, Japan from Sunday 8th October to Tuesday 10th October 2017.
+Join with other members of the AJBCC, the JABCC as well as both organisations’ Future Leaders Program (FLP) at the annual business conference which will be held in Sydney, Australia from Sunday 14th October to Tuesday 16th October 2018.

 Networking Reception and Welcome (AJBCC members – all delegates and partners together with JABCC members and partners)

 Japanese companies are famous for taking the long view.
 Does the long term perspective have relevance for Australian companies?
 How might it impact on areas such as: